nunomourinho/openEdXAutoInstall/README.md

 # openEdXAutoInstall

+First adapt the file config.yml to your cenario

-Just clone the repo, upgrade, enter screen mode and then run bash install.sh on ubuntu 20.04 server.
+Then, just clone the repo, upgrade, enter screen mode and then run bash install.sh on ubuntu 20.04 server.

 In other words: